 PCBs Contamination in Killer Whales and Orca Pollution

-PCBs contamination in killer whales and orca pollution are an increasing concern in the environmental science community.
-Recent studies indicate that hazardous levels of industrial chemicals exist in the bodies of orcas and other marine mammals around the world.
-In fact, toxicologists now hypothesize that rising concentrations of carcinogens in killer whales are contributing to premature deaths, deformations and growth stunts.
+PCBs contamination in killer whales and orca pollution is an increasing concern in the environmental science community.
+Recent studies indicate hazardous levels of industrial chemicals exist in the bodies of orcas and other marine mammals, worldwide.
+In fact, toxicologists now hypothesize that rising concentrations of carcinogens like PCB pollution in killer whales are contributing to premature deaths, deformations, and growth stunts.
 Moreover, marine biologists understand that pregnant mother orca killer whales are unknowingly offloading an abundance of carcinogens onto their calves.
-Updated July 5, 2019.
+With record-high mortality rates in whales across the world, scientists are beginning to believe the human impact is affecting marine wildlife now, more than ever.
+Updated April 23, 2020.

 Preface by the Author: